12 Ideas For a Silent Auction: The Ultimate Guide

 To run a successful silent auction, you need to identify and collect items that will excite your audience.
-When considering different categories of items, keep in mind that the more enticing the item, the more buzz and excitement it will generate.
+When considering different categories of silent auction items, keep in mind that the more enticing the item, the more buzz and excitement it will generate.

 Even better is that your donors will tell their friends and family about the great experiences they had, and they’ll connect the prize to your fundraiser.
-This sharing creates amazing word-of-mouth recommendations for your fundraiser, resulting in an even larger donor base for your next fundraiser.
+This sharing creates amazing word-of-mouth recommendations for your fundraiser, resulting in an even larger donor base for your next charity fundraiser.

 Top Auction Item Categories

 Travel-related silent auction items are always a huge hit.
-Whether you are able to collect an all-inclusive trip to the Caribbean, or even just a weekend getaway in New England, fundraiser guests love the chance to win a vacation.
+Whether you are able to collect an all-inclusive trip to the Caribbean, or even just a weekend getaway in New England, fundraiser guests love the chance to win a vacation package.
 Travel items are experiential in nature, and provide your guests with an opportunity to create new memories.
 Some great places to start include:

 - All-Inclusive trips